WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 #### getValues

-`getValues` function retrieves the value from the source on block loading.
-It receives an `object` as an argument with the following properties.
+The `getValues` function retrieves the value from the source on block loading.
+It receives an `object` as an argument with the following properties:

 - `bindings` return the bindings object.
 It must have the attributes as a key, and the value can be a string or an object with arguments.
-- `cliendId` returns a `string` with the current block client id.
+- `cliendId` returns a `string` with the current block client ID.
 - `context` returns an `object` of the current block context, defined in the `usesContext` property.
 [More about block context.](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-context/).
-- `select` returns an `object` of a given store selectors.
+- `select` returns an `object` of a given store's selectors.
 [More info in their docs.](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#select).

 The function must return an `object` with this structure:
 `{ 'block attribute' : value }`

 #### setValues

-`setValues` updates all the values of the source of the block bound.
-It receives an `object` as an argument with the following properties.
+The `setValues` function updates all the values of the source of the block bound.
+It receives an `object` as an argument with the following properties:

-- `bindings` return the bindings object.
+- `bindings` returns the bindings object.
 It must have the attributes as a key, and the value can be a string or an object with arguments.
 This object contains a `newValue` property with the user's input.
-- `cliendId` returns a `string` with the current block client id.
+- `cliendId` returns a `string` with the current block client ID.
 - `context` returns an `object` of the current block context, defined in the `usesContext` property.
 [More about block context.](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-context/).
 - `dispatch` returns an `object` of the store's action creators.
 [More about dispatch](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#dispatch).
-- `select` returns an `object` of a given store selectors.
+- `select` returns an `object` of a given store's selectors.
 [More info in their docs.](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#select).

 #### Editor registration Core examples